CALL NOW

 • Comprehensive coverage: This type of coverage is put in place to compensate drivers should their property become damaged as a result of a natural incident such as weather.

-How Long Do You Have To Sue Geico After An Accident?
+How Long Do You Have to Sue Geico After an Accident?

 The amount of time you have to bring a lawsuit against Geico following an auto accident is dependent on the statute of limitations in your state.